cweissman001/DePaul_REU_Summer2021/Datasets/README.md

 CreatePairs.py --> a script that takes in csv file including instance ID and created binary rating(1=spiculated 0 = not spiculated) and created a list of all possible pairs within the same class and all possible pairs from different classes

+CreateRealTesting --> creating testing file for LIDC data without labels --->outputs a file with just pixel values and ID

 nodule_MaxSlice_Subset ---. folder of all of the dicom images for the max slices

+AgglomerationStats -->file showing the breakdown of the agglomeration metric

+SimiliarityDist --> Distribution of similarity score output when testing the SCNN model on LIDC

+Test Pixel ---> all pixels values for the validation data

+TrainPixel   --> all pixel values for testing data